-Third party app stores
+Third-party app stores

 Mobile device manufacturers usually have their own China app store for their own apps.
 In addition to these, big Chinese companies such as Alibaba, Baidu, and Tencent also have their own app stores.
 It's really a matter of finding which app store reaches your target market, especially since online gaming seems to take up a massive pie of the China app market.

-GDSA or the Global Developer Service Alliance is a fairly new collective which aims to provide a unified platform for app developers to target app users in China.
+GDSA or the Global Developer Service Alliance is a fairly new collective that aims to provide a unified platform for app developers to target app users in China.
 It provides some services similar to Google Play Store such as brand awareness, monetization strategies, and content management for the published apps.

 If you already have a website, whether it's gaming, e-commerce in nature, or content-driven, you can set up a section that functions as your own app store.
 China's internet market is familiar with APK downloads so there's no need to worry about learning curves.
 This option also allows you to have full control over the marketing, monetizing, market research, and updates for your apps.

 However, creating an APK might not be an option if you want to target iOS users.
-You will still have to go through the App Store for this, or ask a local partner to help you set up your iOS app for download via your website.
+You will still have to go through the App Store for this or ask a local partner to help you set up your iOS app for download via your website.